Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 URL: validator.schema.org

 More comprehensive than Google's tool.
-It validates against the full Schema.org specification and catches errors Google's tool might miss.
+Validates against the full Schema.org specification and catches property-level errors that Google's tool sometimes misses — particularly useful for complex ItemList + Recipe nested structures.

 3. Google Search Console